A For Love Novel - 5

 But the world still thinks a woman's place is at home, raising children.
 Every publishing house she's been to has scoffed at the thought of a woman author and nearly laughed her from the building.
 So, she decides to take fate into her own hands.

 Michael Fairchild worked hard to become the top editor and owner of the biggest publishing company in London.
 He's had to be cynical and cunning to fend off every other company fighting to see his empire go under.
-So when a young woman comes to him with a series of romance novels written by her brother, Michael is ready to see the girl to the curb.
-Romance isn't real and certainly won't sell any books, and he'd be dammed if he'd see his company turn into the laughingstock of London.
+So, when a young woman comes to him with a series of romance novels, written by her brother, Michael is ready to see the girl to the curb.
+Romance isn't real, it certainly wouldn’t sell any books, and he'd be dammed if he'd see his company turn into the laughingstock of London.

-But after the young woman leaves in tears, Michael sits down and reads the manuscripts that she left and is surprised to find it well-written and entertaining, despite being a love story.
-Michael hunts down the young woman, and must use her to get the young man to sign with his company.
-Michael meets with the brother only once, and is shocked at how much the sibling resemble each other.
-The young man is quite shy and insists on his sister taking care of the details.
-Michael is hesitant, Modesty's beauty and charm is quite a distraction, but has to agree in order to publish.
+But after the young woman leaves in tears, Michael sits down to read the manuscript that she left, and is surprised to find it well-written and entertaining, despite being a love story.
+Michael hunts down the young woman, and must use her to get her brother to sign with his company.
+Michael meets with the brother only once, and is shocked at how much the siblings resemble each other.
+The young author is quite shy and insists on his sister taking care of the details.
+Michael is hesitant; Modesty's beauty and charm is quite a distraction, but has to agree with the author’s demands, in order to publish.